Standee: Sports

 In 2020 and 2021 due to the COVID-19 pandemic, some venues employed standees to fill seats at sporting events being conducted at reduced or no public attendance due to public health restrictions, often featuring images of fans (who could submit their photos to appear on standees in exchange for a charitable donation), team alumni and figures, or celebrities.

-Two NFL teams notably used used standees of fictional characters, such as the Denver Broncos filling a portion of the stands with South Park characters as a promotion for the series (which was created by Colorado natives, and set in a fictitious town in the state), and the Detroit Lions using standees of Animal Crossing villagers and characters during one game (as a follow-up to an Animal Crossing: New Horizons-themed video it used to unveil their 2020 schedule).
+Two NFL teams notably used standees of fictional characters, such as the Denver Broncos filling a portion of the stands with South Park characters as a promotion for the series (which was created by Colorado natives Trey Parker and Matt Stone, and set in a fictitious Colorado town), and the Detroit Lions using standees of Animal Crossing characters during one game (as a follow-up to an Animal Crossing: New Horizons-themed video it used to unveil their 2020 schedule).

 Standees have occasionally been used to combat non-health related attendance issues.
 In 2010, Italian Serie B team Trieste was criticized for using cardboard cutouts to conceal large swathes of empty seats at its home venue, although in practice the fan silhouettes were printed on large vinyl banners rather than individually cut from cardboard.
 In 2014, the supporters' club for J-League side Omiya Ardija dressed cardboard cutouts in their team's colors when too few of their real fans could commit to an away trip.

 Films

 Cardboard cutouts have been used in film to simulate or enhance crowds of extras, particularly in sports-themed productions which often require large venues to appear full.

-Among notable features that used such a device were baseball films The Natural and The Fan, the hockey-themed thriller Sudden Death, the high school football drama Any Given Sunday, or the boxing biopic Ali.
+Among notable features that used such a device were baseball films The Natural and The Fan, the hockey-themed thriller Sudden Death, the American football drama Any Given Sunday, or the boxing biopic Ali.
 The long-running HBO series Arliss, whose title character was a sports agent, also used cardboard cutouts for many of its stadium scenes.

 Prop makers later developed inflatable anthropomorphic figures to better convey volume at different angles.
 They made their first recorded appearance in Seabiscuit, a horse racing film released in 2003.
 CGI crowds have also become more prevalent.